frankmcsherry/explanation/README.md

 	prefs_must:	((0, 1, 3, 0), 1)
 	round 5 elapsed:	Duration { secs: 0, nanos: 120708979 }

 These three preferences explain the output in that when the computation is run on them the corresponding output is produced.
-Notice that we can ignore `(0, 2, 4, 0)`, because that tuple played no role in producing the queried output.
+The tuple `(0, 2, 4, 0)` is not needed, because that tuple played no role in producing the queried output.
 However, the explanation above is non-minimal in a few ways, both good and bad:

 1. The example is non-minimal in that we could have just had `(0, 1, 3, 0)` as the only tuple.
 That would be pretty unilluminating, and we could "fix" this by insisting that `(0, 0, 2, 1)` be in the explanatory input.
 The explanation infrastructure permits the mandatory inclusion of any elements from the input, and it will sort out what further inputs you might need.